Furnace Creek 508 Application System

 - If you are not accepted to compete, or if you hope to compete in a future edition of The 508, we encourage you to volunteer to crew for a competitor in The 508.
 Support crews are critical to the success of every entrant in this race.
 There are those planning to compete who would benefit immensely if you offered to crew for them.
 And while they would be incredibly grateful, you would learn a lot and would have another valuable credential to include on your application if you choose to apply for a future Furnace Creek 508.
 You can use the AdventureCORPS Blog to post your availability.

-A link to the application will be posted here from March 4 to March 17, 2014.
+A link to the application will be posted here on approximately April 1 for two weeks.